dylanpinn/MAT1830/lectures/lecture-07.tex.md

 $\exists x \forall y(x \text{ is friends with } y)$ is saying “There is somebody that is friends with everybody."

+### Question

+Let c range over all countries and p range over all people $P(p,c):$ "p lives in c."

+What does $\forall c \exist p P(p, c)$ mean?
+Is it true?

+"Every country has somebody living in it."
+TRUE

+What does $\exists c \forall p P(p,c)$ mean?
+Is it true?

+"There is one country that everybody lives in."
+FALSE

+### Question

+Let x and y range over the integers. $N(x,y): "x+y=0"$

+Is $\exists x \forall y N(x, y)$ true or false?
+Is $\forall x \exists y N(x,y)$ true or false?

+The first statement says there is a single integer so that when any other integer is added to it the result is 0.
+This is false.

+The second statement says that for every integer there is another integer so that when the two are added the result is 0.
+This is true.